jagoosw/SPICE-Space-Programmed-to-Incite-Chilli-Enlargement/README.md

 This [instructable](https://www.instructables.com/id/12-Tips-on-Growing-Hot-Chilli-Peppers-in-a-Cold-Cl/) says 27 to 32 degrees and that stability is important.
 They also suggest that you should only water with warm water.

-There seems to be a lot of disagreement
+There seems to be a lot of disagreement but I will go with 30 degrees during the day and 20 degrees at night.